mbreest/spreadshop-amplience-demo/README.md

-# Spreadshop Website Demo using Contentful
+# Spreadshop Website Demo using Amplience

 Spreadshop Website Demo using Amplience.